m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 6. 'futures' folder - add purchased intraday futures data from Firstrate.com)
 7. 'dataset' folder - this is where export_dataset_to_mom_trans.py will export the new dataset to
 8. 'forexlive' folder - this contains the sentiment data for every breaking news article needed for feature_engineer.py
-9. 'twitter' folder - this contains data scraped from twitter using Optimized-Modified-GetOldTweets3-OMGOT. forexlive_scraper.ipynb uses this data to extract the URL of every web page containing the news articles.
+9. 'twitter' folder - this contains data scraped from twitter using Optimized-Modified-GetOldTweets3-OMGOT. forexlive_scraper.ipynb uses this data to extract the URL of every web page containing the news articles

 ===========================================================================